ssx/horizon-lumen/README.md

   acts\Redis\Factory, instance of Redis given
 ```
 Make sure you register `Illuminate\Redis\RedisServiceProvider::class` in your `boorstrap/app.php` file.

+* If you deploy horizon-lumen on sub-directory, please specific `base_path` in config/horizon.php
 ## Official Documentation

 Documentation for Horizon can be found on the [Laravel website](http://laravel.com/docs/horizon).